biojs/edu/tutorials/aQuickGuideForMigrating.md

 ---
 title: 'Quick guide to migrate your old BioJS component'
 layout: tutorial-container
-author: Sebastian Wilzbach
+author: Seb
 category: tutorials
 estimated-time: 10
 ---

+{% alert danger %}
-**Warning**: only use this guide for quick & dirty migration using `biojs-legacy`.
+only use this guide for quick & dirty migration with `biojs-legacy`.
-We highly encourage you to follow the [real guide](/howToCreate.html) and look at other new components of BioJS 2.0.
+We highly encourage you to follow the [real guide](/categories/101_tutorial/index.html) and look at other new components of BioJS 2.0.
+{% endalert %}

-A working example for this quick migration can be found at biojs-sequence.
+A working example for this quick migration can be found at [biojs-sequence](https://github.com/ljgarcia/biojs-vis-sequence).

 I. Create your BioJS repository